 If you ask for "aiff'' and "float'' (or "normfloat''), you'll get "aifc'' format instead, because AIFF doesn't support floating-point files.

-Although most soundfile programs now deal with nearly all soundfile types, older advice in this documentation suggested that if you want to use floating-point files in the Snd editor, choose "normfloat'' format.
-If you want to use them in MiXViews editor, choose the "next'' header type.
+If you want to use floating-point files in the Snd editor, choose "normfloat'' format.
+If you want to use them in Mxv, choose the "next'' header type.
 Many programs don't read AIFC files, maybe because they assume these are always compressed.

 writes a stereo, 16-bit linear AIFF file with 22050 sampling rate.